1petru/Akkio_Consume_Helper/README.md

 > `WTF/Account/<YOUR_ACC_NAME>/<YOUR_SERVER>/<YOUR_CHAR_NAME>/SavedVariables/`

 1. Extract to `Interface/AddOns/`
+2. Rename folder to `Akkio_Consume_Helper`
-2. Restart the game
+3. Restart the game
-3. Click the minimap button to open the addon
+4. Click the minimap button or type `/act` to open the addon

 ---